 Hotel and Airline programs to consider if you are a frequent business traveler

 If you travel to a limited number of places and Hyatt hotels are convenient for where you need to go, World of Hyatt offers some excellent benefits for top-tier Globalist elites, including free breakfast and suite upgrades.
-Globalist status is relatively hard to obtain – it requires 60 nights in Hyatt hotels, and there are few shortcuts – so you’re not competing with as many people for elite benefits.
+However, Globalist status is relatively hard to obtain – it requires 60 nights in Hyatt hotels, but there are few shortcuts – so you’re not competing with as many people for elite benefits.

 If you need access to a broader portfolio of hotels, check out Hilton Honors or Marriott Bonvoy.
 While their free night awards are more complex and less predictable than Hyatt or IHG, they do offer some valuable perks like free breakfast (for Hilton Gold and Marriott Platinum elites) and room upgrades.
 If you tend to have frequent short stays, you can earn Hilton status faster than Marriott, although Hilton status is also easy to obtain by simply opening credit cards.